You are here:

 This approach is also dependent on how you manage centralised finances.
 Even if there's full school control for contracting, your schools will have less flexibility if your central team has greater control of schools' budget and spending.

 The more you can standardise your approach, the easier you may find things - but an entirely centralised or entirely local function may not be possible.
 You might have a mix of approaches across different purchases.

 For example, if you have one special school in a trust of otherwise mainstream schools, you might manage most contracts for 'standardised' items centrally - e.g. energy providers, broadband, grounds maintenance - but some purchases will always be specific to that school and therefore make sense to delegate.

-The sections above look at your 'macro' approach to procurement in your trust - i.e your organisational approach.
-But you then need to consider the 'micro' element - namely, the role of the individuals within that.
+The sections above look at your 'macro' approach to procurement - i.e your organisational approach.
+You then need to consider the 'micro' element - namely, the role of the individuals within that.